Plastic Surgery; Prevention

 It is important that you work closely with a plastic surgeon who is certified by the American Board of Plastic Surgery (ABPS), which maintains standards for education and certification of plastic surgeons nationwide.
 You can verify whether a plastic surgeon is ABPS-certified or search for a certified surgeon near you on the ABPS certification search page.

 Additionally, other women can be a great source of information for BIA-ALCL and how it can affect your life.
 In July 2018, a group of BIA-ALCL survivors from across North America met here in Dallas to appear in a video for the Plastic Surgery Channel to raise awareness of the disease.
 These women appeared on our own NBC 5 during their visit.
-They also invited me to join a Facebook group they maintain called BIA-ALCL Clinician/Patient Discussion Group, which is a place for women to learn from experts and patients who have been in their shoes.

 While BIA-ALCL is an important consideration for any woman who has had a textured surface breast implant, it is not a cause for panic.
 Know the facts, keep an eye on how your implants look and feel, and let your plastic surgeon know right away if you notice any changes.